Jhargram Government Medical College and Hospital

 Jhargram Government Medical College and Hospital (JGMCH) is a Government Medical college and hospital.
-The college is located at Jhargram city in Jhargram district, West Bengal.
+The college is located at Jhargram city in Jhargram district, West Bengal, India.
 The college offers the degree Bachelor of Medicine and Surgery (MBBS) and associated degrees.

 The college is affiliated with West Bengal University of Health Sciences and is recognized by the National Medical Commission.